MATHS: GCSE FOUNDATION (AQA 8300)

 Learner progress and attendance will be monitored throughout the course.
 After the first progress check in October, the learner and their teacher will determine whether it is appropriate for the learner to continue with the course.
 Aspects included in the discussion are attendance, punctuality, ability to cope with the amount of work required and performance on progress checks.

-There will be 3 exams at the end of the course in May and June.
+There will be three exams at the end of the course in May and June which will be carried out in one of our centres.
 They will be marked externally by AQA and results will be available in August.

 A GCSE Grade 4 or higher will open up a variety of career and training opportunities.